aspose-gis/Aspose-GIS-Reference-Tutorials/content/english/net/layer-management/filter-features-by-attribute/_index.md

 ### How do I obtain a temporary license for Aspose.GIS?
 Obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).
 ### Is there a step-by-step tutorial available for other Aspose.GIS features?
-Yes, you can find more tutorials and documentation on the official [Aspose.GIS reference](https://reference.aspose.com/gis/net/).
+Yes, you can find more tutorials and documentation on the [Aspose.GIS reference](https://reference.aspose.com/gis/net/).